 Acting with integrity is already required by law…

-Fluvius and its shareholders work in a highly regulated environment: the tasks of the Fluvius economic group1 flow firstly from the public interest mandates that the shareholders have assigned to it, and secondly from the powers and obligations conferred by legislative decrees of the Flemish government.
+Fluvius’ range of responsibilities is highly regulated: the tasks of the Fluvius economic group2 flow, on the one hand, from the public interest assignments delegated by the shareholders, and on the other hand, from the powers and obligations assigned by Flemish legislation.
 And, of course, the Fluvius economic group is also subject to international conventions, Federal and European regulations.
 Although the Ethical Charter is not intended to provide a complete summary of these laws and regulations, we will nevertheless highlight a few of them.

 The Energy Decree imposes a duty of non-discrimination, a duty of responsibility and a duty of professional secrecy on the personnel and management of the Fluvius economic group.
 There is also a rule on conflicts of interest for directors of the operating company, Fluvius System Operator, and upper limits are imposed on the annual remuneration of the managing director, the CEO and the members of the management committee.